 Eliminating bad customers and projects does three things in your favor:

 Because you’re focused on a specific type of project, you’ll become specialized and generally will perform better than your would-be competitors, who are stretched thin trying to do any type of project they can get their hands on—medical one day, school district work the next.
 These guys lack identity and inevitably will under-deliver on project time frames, budget, etc. trying to be good at many verticals that require slightly different skills.
 Your past customers will rave about you introducing you to your best customers yet.

 In addition, as you work with the same general contractors on a consistent basis, a natural relationship will form at every level within your organization.
-For instance, your foreman and project managers will get to know their superintendents, safety managers, project managers, etc. Your team will learn to handle situations the way the GC likes them handled, forming bonds and relationships that superficial quarterly lunches, and occasional steak dinners cannot disrupt.
+For instance, your foreman and project managers will get to know their superintendents, safety managers, project managers, etc. Your team will learn to handle situations the way the general contractor likes them handled, forming bonds and relationships that superficial quarterly lunches, and occasional steak dinners cannot disrupt.

 And believe me, your competition will throw their money at these guys (might as well set it on fire) bird-dogging one-off projects they hear about in the local business journal.
 Meanwhile, your new fishing buddies will bring the project to you with a pretty red bow on it.